ionic-team/stencil-site/versioned_docs/version-v2/introduction/upgrading-to-stencil-three.md

 $ npm uninstall @types/puppeteer
 ```

+To see which versions of Puppeteer are supported by Stencil, please see our [support matrix](/docs/support-policy#puppeteer)

 ## Need Help Upgrading?

 Be sure to look at the Stencil [v3.0.0 Breaking Changes Guide](https://github.com/ionic-team/stencil/blob/v3.0.0-dev/BREAKING_CHANGES.md#stencil-v300).